mdditt2000/prometheus/README.md

 kubectl create -f clusterRole.yaml
 ```

-### Create a Config Map
+### Create a ConfigMap

-We should create a config map with all the prometheus scrape config and alerting rules, which will be mounted to the Prometheus container in /etc/prometheus as prometheus.yaml and prometheus.rules files
+Create a ConfigMap with all the prometheus scrape config and alerting rules, which will be mounted to the Prometheus container in /etc/prometheus as prometheus.yaml and prometheus.rules files

 Create a file called config-map.yaml.
 Locate the config-map.yaml file from my repo [yaml](https://github.com/mdditt2000/prometheus/blob/master/config-map.yaml)
 ```